2021 Camp Dates

 Notably, Blair is one of only three all-time NCAA Division I women’s basketball coaches to lead two different teams to the NCAA Women’s Final Four (Texas A&M and Arkansas), and is one of 12 coaches to lead three different teams to the NCAA Tournament (Texas A&M, Arkansas, Stephen F. Austin).

-Over the course of his 34-year collegiate coaching career, which includes stops at Stephen F. Austin from 1985-93 and Arkansas from 1993-03, Blair has led his teams to 33 winning seasons, 28 20-win seasons, 25 NCAA Tournament appearances and 39 NCAA postseason victories.
+Over the course of his 40-year collegiate coaching career, which includes stops at Stephen F. Austin (1985-93) and Arkansas (1993-03), Blair has led his teams to 34 winning seasons, 29 20-win seasons, 25 NCAA Tournament appearances and 39 NCAA postseason victories.
 Blair has won a championship at every level of his coaching career including three state championships at Dallas South Oak Cliff High School, two national championships as an assistant coach at Louisiana Tech, a WNIT Championship at Arkansas and a national championship at Texas A&M.

-Since 2008, 11 of Blair’s players have been selected in the WNBA Draft, including Kelsey Bone, who was the program’s highest-ever pick at fifth overall in the 2013 draft.
+Since 2008, 12 of Blair’s players have been selected in the WNBA Draft, including Chennedy Carter, who was the program’s highest-ever pick at fourth overall in the 2020 draft.
+Kelsey Bone is the second-highest draft pick in school history at fifth overall in the 2013 draft.
 Texas A&M has had two players selected in the same WNBA Draft four times; Courtney Walker and Jordan Jones in 2016, Tyra White and Sydney Carter in 2012, Sydney Colson and Danielle Adams in 2011 and Morenike Atunrase and A’Quonesia Franklin in 2008.

 One of the most active and involved coaches in the Bryan-College Station community, Blair is a frequent and charismatic speaker at the local Rotary Club as well as other civic and student groups throughout the year.
 He also hosts the annual Gary Blair Celebrity Golf Classic that benefits Special Olympics Texas.
 A marketing and public relations guru, Blair has increased awareness about his program and boosted both attendance and season tickets sales at Reed Arena by over 300 percent due to his one-on-one approach.